francaismei/OS/README.md

 # OS
-A glorious hardware architection simulation with awkward OS implemented on it.
+A glorious hardware architection simulation with an awkward OS service implemented on it.

 Windows: gcc -g *.c -lm -std=gnu11 -Wall -o zzz